-Plans to create a state-of-the-art elective care centre (ECC) in Colchester for patients who need planned orthopaedic surgery such as hip and knee replacements have today been given the green light.
+Plans to create a state-of-the-art elective care centre (ECC) in Colchester have today been given the green light.
+The ECC will treat patients who need planned orthopaedic surgery such as hip and knee replacements have today been given the green light.

-• new ways of working, helping to retain existing staff and attract new talent to ESNEFT
+- new ways of working, helping to keep existing staff and attract new talent to ESNEFT

 As part of the project, a replacement day surgery unit will also be created at Colchester Hospital.